deepsingh132/MaterialShowcaseView/README.md

 - Added flexibility for consumer to add it's own textviews.
 - Refactored a lot of things (removed hungarian naming convention ! )
 - Some UI tweaks such as support for higlighting.

+### Blog
+I've also written a blog explaining how the original Showcase library works : https://1bucketlist.blogspot.com/2017/03/android-material-showcase-view-1.html.
+Do have a look and let me know if you have any comments.

 Feel free to ping me in case of any doubts.